StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/ALTER TABLE.md

     ORDER BY (k3,k1,k2,v2,v1) FROM example_rollup_index;
     ```

-11. Alter the bloom filter column of the table.
+11. Alter the bloomfilter columns of the table.

      ```sql
-     ALTER TABLE example_db.my_table SET ("bloom_filter_columns"="k1,k2,k3");
+     ALTER TABLE example_db.my_table
+     SET ("bloom_filter_columns"="k1,k2,k3");
      ```

-     It can also be merged into the above schema change operation (note that the syntax of multiple clauses is slightly different).
+     This operation can also be merged into the above schema change operation (note that the syntax of multiple clauses is slightly different).

      ```sql
      ALTER TABLE example_db.my_table